mitchellmb/frustrated_quantum_convolutional_kernels/README.md

 The goal of this project is to utilize concepts from condensed matter physics, specifically **magnetic frustration**, as a naive conceptual guide to circumvent this pitfall and create expressive quantum circuits and algorithms.

-The overall idea is to pre-place a quantum kernel proximate to multiple quantum phase boundaries, and then let minor perturbations from data inputs to swap between neighboring phases.
-These phase crossings are then the fundamental source of learning in the follow-up machine learning task.
+The overall idea is to pre-place a quantum kernel proximate to multiple quantum phase boundaries, and then let minor perturbations from data inputs to swap between neighboring competitive phases.
+These phase crossings are then the initiation point for learning in the follow-up machine learning task.

 As an initial test, this project focuses on image augmentation and convolutions to extract classical image features by adapting the principles behind the `Frustrated J1-J2 square-lattice Hamiltonian` to convolutional kernels.